sudo0rw3ll/RuDok/README.md

 ![RuDok GUI](/slike/first_printsc.PNG)

 This application was inspired by PowerPoint, software for presentation design.
-RuDok allows you to create multiple projects inside your workspace and multiple presentations inside created projects.
-You can design your own presentation slides by adding slots.
+<br>RuDok allows you to create multiple projects inside your workspace and multiple
+presentations inside created projects.</br> You can design your own presentation slides by adding slots.
 Slots can be either text or images.

 Content inside text slot can be edited and stylized by adding simple styles